garzj/docs-diary/docs/os/cisco/090_acls.md

 <img src={NetworkImage} width="400" />

-And we apply this ACL to R2:
+And we apply this inbound ACL to R2:

 ```cisco-ios title="R2 conf#"
 ip access-list extended test-acl